JoeyyScott/Gamer-Supplies/TESTING.md

 + As a **Registered User**, I want to be able to easily add and remove items from my supply crate.
     + I have added an Add To Crate button on each supply in ```supplies.html``` which allows the user to easily add a selected quantity of the supply to their crate.
     + I have added Update/Delete buttons for each crate item in ```crate.html``` which allows the user to easily update/delete supplies in their crate.
-     On the view box page, I've add a remove button to each product to allow the user to easily remove a product from their box

         | _Add To Crate_ |
         |:--------------:|